 How Digital is changing the workplace?

-In the age of Uber, Netflix and Airbnb disrupting traditional industries like Taxis, Video, and Travel; it is required for organizations that their internal work environment also has a digital disruption.
+In the age of Uber, Netflix, and Airbnb disrupting traditional industries like Taxis, Video, and Travel; it is required for organizations that their internal work environment also has a digital disruption.

 Improving customer service is the end goal of a digital workplace but the first step is to bolster the employee experience.
-Organizations are creating digital workplace by integrating e-mails, instant messaging, social media tools, and internal applications.
+Organizations are creating a digital workplace by integrating e-mails, instant messaging, social media tools, and internal applications.